aaron-c-jones/Gradient-Descent/README.md

-# Gradient-Descent-and-XGBoost
+# Gradient-Descent

-Exploratory work on the Gradient Descent algorithm and Extreme Gradient Boosting machine learning model.
+Exploratory work on the Gradient Descent algorithm.

 The 'Basic Gradient Descent' file is based on the following cost function